GrinonBarrett/Taksidos/Core Rules/8=Spells/Legendary Spells (20) .md

 **Critical Failure**: You have offended Alekard in some way.
 You are subject to a necrotic attack, fire attack, and radiant attack.
 For each of these attacks, you may choose to take on a level of fatigue to ignore the attack before it is rolled.

+### Alekora (1
+Right hand to alekard.

+#### Alekora's Rebuke

+**Minimum Tier**: 2

+**Casting Time**: 1 reaction, which is taken in response to an attack against you from within range

+**Range**: 4 yards

+**Effect**: You fire a beam of radioactive energy in response to a violent slight against you.
+Inflict an attack against that source.
+If your attack roll is odd, it is fire.
+If it is even, it is radiant.
+A critical hit is always treated as a fire, radiant, and toxic attack.

+**At Higher Tiers**: Each tier beyond minimum allows you to extend the range by 2 yards.

+**Critical Failure**: You fail to produce the blast, suffering spells sickness equal to the spell's tier -1.

 ### Hencor (3
 A war wizard of some renown in old texts.
 Little is known about him and the records of his magic are written in military accounts.